Hit enter to search or ESC to close

 Risk-based pricing and lending scrutiny are changing expectations

 The Reserve Bank of New Zealand notes that insurers are pricing risk at increasingly granular levels, especially for flood and seismic exposure.
-While this shift makes pricing more accurate, it also means businesses in higher-risk locations may face higher deductibles, sub-limits or partial cover if risks aren’t properly understood and mitigated.
+While this shift makes pricing more accurate, it also means businesses in higher-risk locations may face higher deductibles, sub-limits or partial cover, particularly if their insurance needs and exposure profile aren’t clearly defined.

 Banks are also now paying closer attention to insurance adequacy to protect collateral.